Terunofuji Haruo: 2022

 In January 2022 Terunofuji's performance was somewhat hampered by knee injuries and he lost to Mitakeumi in a title-decider on the final day to finish on 11–4, two wins off the pace.
 In February 2022 the Sumo Association announced that, along with a number of other high-ranking wrestlers, he had tested positive for COVID-19.
 He missed ten days of training as a result.

 Terunofuji withdrew on Day 6 of the March 2022 tournament in Osaka citing issues with his right heel and left knee, both of which he had injured in the past.
 The issues would require about one month of treatment, according to a medical certificate submitted to the Sumo Association.
 Terunofuji's withdrawal came after he was defeated by Daieishō and, for the second straight tournament, Tamawashi.
 It was his first kyūjō since his promotion to sumo's highest rank.

 At the May 2022 Natsu tournament in Tokyo, Terunofuji overcame early losses to clinch the tournament with a 12–3 record.
 He avoided what would have been a four-way playoff with Daieishō, Takanoshō and Sadanoumi by beating Mitakeumi on the final day.
 In an online press conference the following day, he spoke of his relief at his victory and paid tribute to his former Isegahama stablemate Aminishiki ahead of his retirement ceremony, who Terunofuji said had given him advice on how to deal with his knee injuries.

 In July, Terunofuji was in contention for the championship on the final day but his defeat to Takakeishō meant he finished on 11–4, one win behind maegashira Ichinojō who took the title with a 12–3 record.

-In the September tournament he pulled out on Day 10, having already suffered four losses, due to injuries to both knees.
+In the September 2022 tournament Terunofuji pulled out on Day 10, having already given away four kinboshi, due to injuries to both knees.
 This was the 13th withdrawal of his career, and his second since becoming yokozuna.

-In September 2022, Terunofuji decided to withdraw from the remainder of the tournament on Day 10, having given away four kinboshi to fall to a 5–4 record.
-In a telephone interview, his stable master Isegahama-oyakata said Terunofuji had been diagnosed with osteoarthritis in both knees and bone contusion in the right knee, which was "completely out of alignment".
+In a telephone interview, his stable master Asahifuji Seiya said Terunofuji had been diagnosed with osteoarthritis in both knees and bone contusion in the right knee, which was "completely out of alignment".
 Isegahama said, "He needs to heal properly, not just rest.
 In some cases, surgery will be necessary.
 I think the inflammation will stop in a few days, but after that, I have to think carefully about what to do."
 Terunofuji had surgery on both knees on October 18, with his stablemaster indicating he would not return to competition until fully healed.
 On 11 November he formally withdrew from the November tournament in Fukuoka.